phunanon/Insitux/README.md

 ;Returns Insitux version
 (version)

-;Evaluates a string as Insitux code, returning any values returned or null (eval "(+ 2 2)") => 4
+;Evaluates a string as code, returning any values returned or null (eval "(+ 2 2)") => 4
 ```